IRUKEN/Job_board/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+This project loads the Inter and Nothing You Could Do Google Fonts via standard `<link>` tags defined in `app/layout.tsx`, which avoids build-time fetch failures in environments without outbound internet access.

 ## Learn More